Zilliqa/dev-portal-old/docs/api-websocket.md

 ## Supported query

-The following types of data are the current main focus that we want to consider to be supported by ZWS:
+The following types of data are currently supported for querying:

 - **New TxBlock**.
 This includes the recently generated Tx block and hashes of all the transactions processed within this block.
 - **Event log**.
 Which includes all the event log generated for interested contract address